Heart Surgery Infections

-The FDA released an updated safety communication warning that cardiothoracic surgery with Stockert 3T heater-cooler devices had been linked with slow growing Mycobacterium chimaera infections.
+Lawsuits claim that heart surgery infections are caused by the heater cooler system used in the Operating Room.
+The FDA released an updated safety communication warning that heart surgery with Stockert 3T heater-cooler devices had been linked with slow growing Mycobacterium chimaera infections.
 The CDC issued an alert on Oct.
-13, 2016, advising U.S. hospitals that used the device to alert patients to the potential for NTM, a rare form of bacteria called non-tuberculous mycobacterium.
+13, 2016, advising U.S. hospitals to alert patients to the potential for a rare form of bacteria called non-tuberculous mycobacterium.

 Parents have filed complaints against Children’s Hospital of New Orleans after their children developed mycobacterium abscessus bacterial infections after undergoing heart sPart of the CDC report warned the following: “Although thousands of patients in the United States have been notified regarding potential exposure to contaminated heater-cooler devices, the number who were exposed might be much larger.
 Over 250,000 procedures using cardiopulmonary bypass are performed in the United States each year.”